 2322 Christian Spiritual Formation.
 Introduction to Christian spiritual formation traditions from the first to the twenty first century, with an emphasis on classical devotional literature, practices, and themes.
-PRE: Major, Junior standing.
 S

 3301 Family and Congregational Dynamics.
 Study of the dynamics of family and congregational processes in light of family systems theory.
 Emphasizes the three families of the minister, relationships in staff and parenting, and implications for pastoral care.
 F